SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

     bibliography: references.bib
 ---

-# Overview
 The impetus for this post came from my personal struggles to find a solid reference and working code demonstration of what are called "noise worms", as I had stumbled upon an illustration and brief description of them when researching some early (2000's era) procedural generation techniques.
 The best write up I came across is that given on [libnoise](http://libnoise.sourceforge.net/examples/worms/) from which this post is inspired.

+---

+# Overview
 _Noise Worms_ are a procedurally generated illustrations of worm like objects, which are composed of joined line segments (polylines) orientated by a noise function, Perlin Noise {% cite Perlin:1989 %} in our case.
 An example of a collection of noise worms is given below:

 {% include figure.liquid loading="eager" path="assets/img/posts/perlin-worms/perlin_worms_dist_bias_1.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}

 # Implementing Perlin noise
-Out of historical interest, we will be using a JavaScript port of Perlin's _Improved noise_ Java reference implementation given in {% cite Perlin:2002 %}.
+Out of historical interest, we will be using a JavaScript port of Perlin's _Improved noise_ Java reference implementation, given in {% cite Perlin:2002 %}, which I implemented using the [p5.js](https://p5js.org/) graphics library.

 ```js
 //Port of Ken Perlin's 2002 Java Reference Implementation of Improved Noise